huangazazaz/CPProject/README.md

 The generated parser efficiently handles errors by providing meaningful error messages and recovery options.

 Our parser structure can be find in syntax.txt.

+Now we have completed most of the syntax and lexical analysis for the language and have also implemented parts of semantic analysis.
+This includes type checking to ensure operations are performed on compatible types, as well as validations for undefined or redeclared variables.

+Currently, we are working on extending the language with features such as the ternary conditional operator (a ? b : c) and range checks.